 Simpson Manufacturing Company, Inc. (the “Company”) seeks as directors persons of reputation, integrity and accomplishment – individuals who bring to board issues a range of talents, useful experience, information and insights.
 A majority of outside directors must be independent.
 To be independent, an outside director must have no financial, family or close personal ties to the Company or its executive officers and must meet the NYSE regulatory standard of independence.
 Within three years of becoming a director, an outside director is expected to own Company stock, including options (valued using Black- Scholes), having a value at least equal to the annual board retainer.
-No outside director will be nominated for re-election after 15 years of board service except for directors who have already served on the Company’s Board of Directors by December 31, 2016, provided that the Board of Directors, or its Governance and Nominating Committee, may waive the application of such term limit from time to time on a case-by-case basis, in their sole discretion.
+No outside director will be nominated for re-election after 20 years of board service.
+In addition, outside directors whose board service has not commenced by December 31, 2016 will not be nominated for re-election after 15 years of board service.
+Notwithstanding the foregoing, the Board of Directors, or its Governance and Nominating Committee, may waive the application of such term limit from time to time on a case-by-case basis, in their sole discretion.

 2. Key Director Responsibilities